govuk-one-login/mobile-ios-coordination/.github/pull_request_template.md

 # Checklist

 ## Before raising your pull request:
+- [ ] Commit messages that conform to conventional commit messages
 - [ ] Ran the app locally ensuring it builds
 - [ ] Ran the tests locally ensuring they pass on Build
-- [ ] Pull request has a clear title with ticket ID and a short description about the feature or update
+- [ ] Pull request has a clear title with a short description about the feature or update
 - [ ] Created a `draft` pull request if it is not yet ready for review

 ## Before your pull request can be reviewed: